Tinker Tailor Soldier Spy (TV series)

 Tinker Tailor Soldier Spy is a 1979 British seven-part spy drama by the BBC.
 John Irvin directed and Jonathan Powell produced this adaptation of John le Carré's novel Tinker Tailor Soldier Spy (1974).
 The serial, which stars Alec Guinness, Alexander Knox, Ian Richardson, Michael Jayston, Bernard Hepton, Anthony Bate, Ian Bannen, George Sewell and Michael Aldridge, was shown in the United Kingdom from 10 September to 22 October 1979, and in the United States beginning on 29 September 1980.
 The US version was re-edited from the original seven episodes to fit into six episodes.

-The series was followed by Smiley's People in 1982.
+The series, which received widespread acclaim, was followed by Smiley's People in 1982.

 Plot

-George Smiley, deputy to the head of the British Secret Intelligence Service, is forced into retirement in the wake of Operation Testify, a failed spy mission to Czechoslovakia.
-Veteran British agent Jim Prideaux has been sent to meet a Czech general, having been told the general had information identifying a deep-cover Soviet spy planted in the highest echelons of the British Secret Intelligence Service—known as the Circus, because of its headquarters at Cambridge Circus in London.
+George Smiley, deputy to the head of the British Secret Intelligence Service, has been forced into retirement in the wake of Operation Testify, a failed spy mission in Czechoslovakia.
+The Chief of the Circus, known only as Control, had sent veteran agent Jim Prideaux to meet a Czechoslovak general who supposedly had information identifying a deep-cover Soviet spy planted in the highest echelons of the British Secret Intelligence Service—known as the Circus, because of its headquarters at Cambridge Circus in London.

-The mission proves to be a trap, and Prideaux is captured and brutally tortured by the Soviets.
-The Chief of the Circus, known only as Control, is disgraced for his role in Testify, and is replaced by his rival Percy Alleline.
-Control's obsession with the possibility of a Soviet mole at the Circus is not shared by others in the organization, who insist that any leaks and failures at the Circus were due to Control's incompetence.
+The mission proved to be a trap, and Prideaux was shot in the back, captured and tortured by the Soviets.
+Control was disgraced by Testify and replaced by his rival Percy Alleline.
+Control's obsession with the possibility of a Soviet mole at the Circus was not shared by others in the organisation, who insist that any leaks and failures at the Circus were due to Control's incompetence.
 On the contrary, Alleline and the rest of the new leadership team at the Circus believe that they have a mole, code-named Merlin, working for them in Moscow Centre, the KGB headquarters, passing them secrets in an operation code-named Witchcraft.
 Others in the British and American intelligence communities have been impressed with the information produced by Witchcraft, and Alleline and his team are regarded as a refreshing change from Control.

 More than a year after Testify and the shake-up at the Circus, Ricki Tarr, a British agent gone missing in Lisbon, turns up in England with new evidence backing up Control's theory of a mole at the Circus.
 While on a routine mission Tarr had been approached by Irina, a low-level Soviet agent who claimed to know the identity of the mole and wanted to trade it for permission to defect.
-As soon as Tarr had informed the Circus of Irina's offer, she was abducted and spirited back to Russia.
+As soon as Tarr informed the Circus of Irina's offer, she was abducted by the KGB and spirited back to Russia.
 Tarr, convinced he had been betrayed by the mole Irina was going to identify, believed that he would also be targeted and murdered.
 Returning to London secretly, Tarr contacts Oliver Lacon, a senior civil servant who is the liaison between the Circus and the British Cabinet.